rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

   Note:
   * While using deployment scripts to install the components, in the env directory of the binaries folder comment "KUBERNETES_TOKEN" in the ihub.env before installation.
-  * Openstack compute node and build VM should have the same repositories, else there will be package mismatch for SKC library.
+  * Openstack compute node and build VM should have the same OS package repositories, else there will be package mismatch for SKC library.

 * On the openstack controller, if resource provider is not listing the resources then install the "osc-placement"
 ```